 ) => Promise<GraffitiObjectBase> = ...

-Deletes an object from a given location.
+Deletes an object from a given url.
 The deleting actor must be the same as the actor that created the object.

 Type declaration